 Buddha bowls are in - so, if you're looking for a low histamine twist on this trending recipe, read it and eat it!

-Buddha bowls are fresh, available at most healthy food outlets and, let’s face it, they just taste so great.
-But when you’re dealing with a histamine intolerance, it’s like every ingredient that’s typically added to these amazing bowls, will cause your already high histamine levels to skyrocket.
+Buddha bowls contain small portions of a variety of nutritious foods.
+They're fresh, healthy and they taste so great.
+Although Buddha bowls are now in many restaurants and health food stores, when you’re dealing with a histamine intolerance, it’s like every ingredient that’s typically added to these amazing bowls, will cause your already high histamine levels to skyrocket.

 Don’t worry!
 You don’t have to stick to eating boring old lettuce and chicken breast; I bet you’re going to love this low histamine take on a typical buddha bowl, because is not only packed full of great, healthy ingredients, but you’re going to love how it tastes, too.

 Bonus: it’s super easy to prep and make at home!